 Tell A Joke

-Start Your Presentation In Future Or Past
+Start Your Presentation in The Future or Past

 Many directors use this approach in their storytelling.
 They will start a scene in the far past or in the future and then always connect it back to the main story.
-This is a power tool to arouse the attention of the viewer, or in the presentation’s case, your audience.
+This is a powerful tool to arouse the attention of the viewer, or in the presentation’s case, your audience.
 There are many great examples of this.
 One approach that marketers can use is displaying market activity from the past yet showing how your strategies can impact that performance.

 Quoting someone is a great way to start any presentation.
 Just be sure to make it relevant to the purpose of your speech and presentation.
-If you are using slides, adding a picture of the person you are quoting to add more texture and breadth to your presentation.
+If you are using slides, add a picture of the person you are quoting to add more texture and breadth to your presentation.

-Open Up With Being Vulnerable
+Open up With Being Vulnerable

-Tell Your Audience A Story
+Tell Your Audience a Story

 Point To Their Problem

 If you are pitching for business, this is a great strategy.
 You don’t want to come across as negative but thinking about problems that the company may not have thought of can be even more effective than simply stating what they already know.
-Some of the best marketers and salespeople (including Steve Jobs) employs this philosophy regularly.
+Some of the best marketers and salespeople (including Steve Jobs) employ this philosophy regularly.

 Point To Their Opportunity

 The flipside is showcasing what opportunities they face.
-Show them the many benefit they could achieve by following your lead or the action you want them to take.
+Show them the many benefits they could achieve by following your lead or the action you want them to take.
 This sense of optimism can perk up the audience and get them engaged pretty quickly.

 Ask Questions (Direct or Rhetorical)

 To start a presentation you can begin with direct questions to the audience.
 It’s a great way to wake up their senses, get them engaged and get you more connected with them.
-Jon Marshal did a good job with this point in this post.

 Start With Video